ashurudra09/C-Shell/README.md

     ./test_shellby.sh
     ```

-The script will guide you through a series of automated and interactive tests.
 It creates a temporary `shellby_test_environment/` directory for its operations and cleans it up upon completion.
 Follow the on-screen prompts to proceed through each test case and observe the output.

 ---

 ## Features

-### Core Shell Functionality
+### 1) Core Shell Functionality:
 *   **Interactive Prompt:** Displays user, system, and the current path relative to the shell's home (`~`).
 Shows the execution time of commands that take longer than 1 second.
 *   **Command Chaining:** Supports multiple commands on a single line, separated by semicolons (`;`).
     ```bash